microsoft/NubesGen/docs/runtimes/dot-net.md

 - As .NET applications can be packaged with Docker, you can also run them as [Docker applications with NubesGen](docker/).

-NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of .NET application that you which to deploy.
+NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of .NET application that you wish to deploy.

 ## Tutorial: running a .NET application with NubesGen